 Yesterday at the Public Gardens wild bees were busy harvesting nectar and pollen – there were some hive bees foraging, too.
 It was interesting watching the wild bees push the hive bees out of the way – no room for interlopers.

 I’ve written about the closing down of summer before.

 It is August now, towards the end, and the weather can no longer be trusted.
 All summer it has been very hot.
-So hot that the gardens have died and the hay has not grown and the surface wells have tried to trickles and the trout that inhabit them and the inland lakes are soft and sluggish and gasping for live. …
+So hot that the gardens have died and the hay has not grown and the surface wells have dried to dampened mud.
+The brooks that flow to the sea have dried to trickles and the trout that inhabit them and the inland lakes are soft and sluggish and gasping for life. …